nikpl7777/drafter-highlevel-tech-overiview/README.md

 The key idea of these two client-side applications is to build a _Questionnaire_ and to get its results.
 To accomplish this I would introduce the concept of **UI Data Component**.
 Which is consist from component shared between the Edtior and _Questionnaire UI_.

+Since all the data are basically JSON documents, we can easily implement versioning and auto-saving (to Mongo, and LocalStorage) for both _Template Editor_ and _Questionnaire User Interface_.

 ## UI Data Component